Arrest of Ali Hasan: Trial

-Alqudaishi's first trial was in a juvenile criminal court on 4 June 2012 and the second on 11 June.
+Alqudaihi's first trial was in a juvenile criminal court on 4 June 2012 and the second on 11 June.
 He was charged with "joining an illegal gathering" with nearly a dozen of people as well as other protest-related charges.
-On 11 June, three lawyers defended Alqudaishi in the trial which lasted for ten minutes and resulted in releasing him without bail.
+On 11 June, three lawyers defended Alqudaihi in the trial which lasted for ten minutes and resulted in releasing him without bail.

-According to chief prosecutor, Alqudaishi pleaded guilty of the charges saying it was on his third attempt to block the street when he was arrested.
-She further claimed that Alqudaishi said he along with his friends were given three Bahraini Dinars (about $8) by "a man accused of stirring trouble".
+According to chief prosecutor, Alqudaihi pleaded guilty of the charges saying it was on his third attempt to block the street when he was arrested.
+She further claimed that Alqudaihi said he along with his friends were given three Bahraini Dinars (about $8) by "a man accused of stirring trouble".

-Khamees suggested that the accusations made against her client were not true because it is impossible for Alqudaishi to block a road with a garbage container because it is "so heavy that you would need two grown men to lift it".
-She confirmed Alqudaishi pleaded guilty, but according to her, he then added "a man told me in the investigation that I would be released immediately if I said I dropped trash in the street."
+Khamees suggested that the accusations made against her client were not true because it is impossible for Alqudaihi to block a road with a garbage container because it is "so heavy that you would need two grown men to lift it".
+She confirmed Alqudaihi pleaded guilty, but according to her, he then added "a man told me in the investigation that I would be released immediately if I said I dropped trash in the street."
 Amnesty International stated that the boy "confessed because police promised to release him if he did".

 The trial was postponed to 20 June.
 On 5 July the court handed verdict allowing him to stay home while a social worker monitor him for a year.
 However, charges were not dropped and his legal status are unclear.